5 Privacy Trees for Backyard I have & I Give Thumbs Up To!

 Other than that, they are plug and play and require little maitenance.

 It is important to be aware though that when they get as tall as mine, their root system is intense.
 So I can’t really plant anything within 15′ of the trunk!
 But that’s a small price to pay for the feathery soft look of the branches and privacy they create!

 Loropetalum.
 Just say that out loud a few times – laur-a-pet-lum.
 It makes your mouth move like a contortionist.
 It’s rather funny and I kind of dig the person who came up with that name.

 The pro’s?
 Affordable.
-Add a little color pizazz to your yard and create good border.
-I asked for these to be planted to hide the pool floats behind them.
-I’m forever trying to make that look neat and tidy but you know, kids.
+They add a little color pizazz to your yard and create good border.
+I asked for these to be planted to hide the pool floats behind them, read here to see our favorite pool floats.
+I’m forever trying to make the accumulated junk, I mean fun things for kids, look neat and tidy but you know, kids.
 I surrender.
 So the loropetalum makes the unsightly mess out of sight, out of mind!

 Gardenia Bushes – Perfect Small Trees for Privacy

 With gardenia beauties, you can’t go wrong.
-I’m planting more.
+I’m planting more and more every year!
 And I’m starting to use the dwarf gardenias in my container planters.
 This way I have container greenery year round, less annual maintenance and beautiful fragrance!

 Gardenia plants are good for borders where height isn’t needed.
 Small fence borders, fill in areas, etc.